 What are implants made of?

-Most breast implants comprise a silicone shell filled with saline (salt water) or silicone gel (made from silicon).
-In 2015, Wambach and Riordan estimated that 60% of implants were filled with silicone gel.
+Most breast implants comprise a silicone shell filled with silicone gel (made from silicon) and some are filled with saline (salt water).
 Silicone is a synthetic substance, a mixture of compounds made from silicon (a naturally occurring element found in sand).
 In manufacturing, silicone is generally described as having low toxicity and has various uses in industry (insulation sealants), in the medical field (tubing), and in the home (kitchenware, bottle teats, toys).
-Within the human breast itself however, silicone has been associated with many health issues 18.
+Within the human breast itself however, silicone has been associated with many health issues 19.

 Risks and complications of breast implants